 I then pursued a PhD in Christian Spirituality at the Graduate Theological Union while interning at St. Clement’s in Berkeley and St. Alban’s in Albany CA (not NY).
 I met my wife, Ashley Bacchi, in 2011 at a Religious Studies conference in SF and we subsequently helped each other trudge through and eventually complete our doctorates.
-During that time, I launched and led a collaborative youth ministry in Marin county; taught courses in Ethics, World Religions, Bible and Spirituality; earned a Certificate of Anglican Studies from CDSP; and published a couple academic articles on prayer.
+During that time, I launched and led a collaborative youth ministry in Marin county; taught courses in Ethics, World Religions, Bible, and Spirituality; earned a Certificate of Anglican Studies from CDSP; and published a couple academic articles on prayer.
 I was ordained to the transitional diaconate by the Right Rev. J. Jon Bruno on June 8, 2013 and then to the priesthood by the Right Rev. Mary Glasspool on January 11, 2014 at St. John’s Cathedral in Los Angeles.
-More recently, my wife and I tied the knot at Grace Cathedral in SF, on the indoor prayer labyrinth, on May 20, 2016.
-During this last year, I have been serving as the Priest-in-Charge at the Episcopal Church of the Redeemer in San Rafael, where the average Sunday attendance has doubled.

 Ashley and I love traveling, exploring, visiting museums, cooking, reading, wine-tasting, eating sushi, going to the beach, attending theatre, and playing Settlers of Catan (a strategy board game).
-We are both thrilled to be living in Eureka and I am personally honored, humbled, slightly anxious but mostly excited to be your new rector.
+We are both thrilled to be living in Eureka and I am personally honored, humbled, and excited to be new rector.